kinsleykajiva/janus-server-java-sdk/ReadMe.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 If you find a bug, have a feature request, or want to improve the documentation, feel free to open an issue or submit a pull request.

 ## License